Density of the free additive convolution of multi-cut measures: Free additive convolution of and

 and the choice of the square root is determined by the fact that $\omega_\beta$ is a self-mapping of the upper-half plane. $E_0$ is thence an exterior point of $\mathcal{V}_{\alpha\boxplus\beta}$.

-Recalling that $\omega_\beta(E_0)$ is at positive distance from the support of ${\mu}_\alpha$, \eqref{approx I}, \eqref{rappel comparaison} and the Cauchy-Stieltjes inversion formula, we then obtain the existence of two strictly positive constants $C_1, C_2$ and of a neighborhood $\mathcal{U}$ of $E_0$ such that for every $E$ in $\mathcal{U}$, we either have
+Recalling that $\omega_\beta(E_0)$ is at positive distance from the support of ${\mu}_\alpha$, \eqref{approx I}, \eqref{rappel comparaison} and the Cauchy-Stieltjes inversion formula, we then obtain the existence of two strictly positive constants $C_1, C_2$ and of a neighborhood $\mathcal{U}_0$ of $E_0$ such that for every $x$ in $\mathcal{U}_0$, we either have

-when $E>E_0$ and $\rho_{\alpha\boxplus\beta}(E)=0$, when $E<E_0$, in the case where $z''\big(\omega_\beta(E_0)\big)<0$,
+when $x\geq E_0$ and $\rho_{\alpha\boxplus\beta}(x)=0$, when $x<E_0$, in the case where $z''\big(\omega_\beta(E_0)\big)<0$,

-when $E<E_0$ and $\rho_{\alpha\boxplus\beta}(E)=0$, when $E>E_0$, in the case where $z''\big(\omega_\beta(E_0)\big)>0$, or we have
+when $x\leq E_0$ and $\rho_{\alpha\boxplus\beta}(x)=0$, when $x>E_0$, in the case where $H''\big(\omega_\beta(E_0)\big)>0$, or we have

-if $z''\big(\omega_\beta(E_0)\big)= 0$.
+if $H''\big(\omega_\beta(E_0)\big)= 0$.
 This concludes the proof of Theorem \ref{Theorem 3}. \end{proof}

-\textit{Acknowledgment} P.M.\ is very grateful to Kevin Schnelli for useful discussions on this problem and comments on the first versions of this manuscript.
-P.M.\ is also very grateful to Christophe Charlier for useful remarks on some technicalities of the paper.
+\textit{Acknowledgment: } P.M.\ acknowledges support from the Royal Swedish Academy of Sciences and from the Swedish Foundation for International Cooperation in Research and Higher Education, Grant No. PD2023-9315.
+P.M.\ is very grateful to Kevin Schnelli for useful discussions on this problem and comments on the first versions of this manuscript.
+P.M.\ is also very grateful to Christophe Charlier for useful remarks on some technicalities of the paper, and to the anonymous referees for useful remarks and suggestions.